alfred7790/test-ms-beer/Readme.md

   but it is not good practice including database credentials in public files, these values should be placed in an .env file.
 - I didn't include comments about functions because I didn't have enough time.
+- I decided to use GORM because the migrations of structures within the database are much easier to do.